open/close all folders

-- In Dungeons & Dragons earth genasi are nearly always depicted barefoot (which may signify their connection to the element, or just result from the fact that they tend towards thick skin and unusual foot size)
+- Earth genasi are nearly always depicted barefoot (which may signify their connection to the element, or just result from the fact that they tend towards thick skin and unusual foot size).

-- Enforced for fist of the forest prestige class - they grow claws when tapping into their primal powers, which rips through any boots they might be wearing.
+- Enforced for the Fist of the Forest Prestige Class — they grow claws when tapping into their primal powers, which rips through any boots they might be wearing.

-- The Legend of Zelda: Twilight Princess: This is Ilia in a nutshell.
-Not only is she introduced feet first, she's the only villager, besides Talo, to not wear shoes.
-According to the supplemental material, she spends much of her time at the spring, just outside the village, where she bathes Epona.
+- The Legend of Zelda: Twilight Princess: Ilia is introduced feet first and is the only villager, besides Talo, to not wear shoes.
+According to the supplemental material, she spends more time at the Ordon Spring and the surrounding forest, than the village itself.
 Or occasionally pitching in at the ranch.
 Bonus points for essentially being an expy of both Saria and Malon, who were friends with nature as well.